noahjb/novi_cd_test/README.md

    `git fetch --all`

 Then, run the following command to verify you have all of the available branches (What is a branch?
-It's a little long and involved but worth the [read](https://git-scm.com/book/en/v1/Git-Branching-What-a-Branch-Is):
+You can take a quick look [here](https://guides.github.com/activities/hello-world/) - scroll down to Step 2):

    `git branch`